 what is SOY?

-- get support as a racialized/BIPOC youth;
+- a racialized/BIPOC youth;

 SOY’s Goal Planning Services (GPS)